Townsend-Lab-Yale/massprf-protein-coloring/README.md

 rgb1 and rgb2: vectors of size 3, corresponding to a rgb value for coloring the selection intensity.
 Defaults red and blue

 midColor: vector of size 3, optional, corresponding to an rgb value.
 A midpoint color for a gradient between rgb1 and 2.
-Defaults none (i.e. 2 color gradient)
+Defaults NULL (i.e. 2 color gradient)

 bins: how many equally spaced apart color categories you want to use for your data.
 Defaults 10